Tuesday, July 17, 2018

 Time to move on to The Godfather Part III which came out sixteen years after Part II and is set in 1979.
 I was kind of surprised to find out it was nominated for Best Picture (even though it didn't win like the first two did) because whenever The Godfather trilogy is brought up, people HATE this movie and talk about how awful it is and how it can't be counted as a perfect trilogy because this movie brings it down.
 I do agree it's not as good and doesn't have the same pedigree as its predecessors, but honestly, I didn't think it was that bad.
 Of course, I was expecting for something really awful, but it was still an enjoyable stand alone movie.
 I think it has my favorite Al Pacino line from any of The Godfather movies which is, "Just when I thought I was out, they pull me back in!"
 This movie came out the same year as fellow gangster flick, Goodfellas, also nominated for Best Picture.
 That movie was much better than this one.

 While I didn't think the movie was as bad as everyone made it out to be, I did have to agree that Sofia Coppola was awful in it.
-This was something I also heard in regards to this movie, and hoo boy, they weren't lying.
+This was something I often heard in regards to this movie, and hoo boy, they weren't lying.
 "Sofia Coppla was really good in Godfather 3," said no one ever.
-I totally blame this on the director, what was he thinking putting his eighteen (nineteen?) year-old daughter in this?
+I totally blame this on the director, what was he thinking putting his eighteen (nineteen?) year old daughter in this?
 I guess Winona Ryder was originally supposed to have the part, but she dropped out to be in Edward Scissorhands.
 While there were other actresses who expressed interest in playing the role, they were on a tight schedule and Sofia was the only one available...or something.
 I'm not quite sure about the whole story.
 Maybe Francis Ford Coppola had his father glasses on and his children can do no wrong in his eyes, but did he not see how awful his daughter was in this movie?
-Even Stevie Wonder could see that!
 Her voice and delivery are flat, she has no emotion, just everything about her acting is terrible.
 Well, I thought she was good in one scene, but I'll get to that later.
 (And you'll think I'm so mean!)
 I have enjoyed Sofia's movies she's directed, so she does have talent...acting just isn't it!
 I do feel bad for Sofia because she was so young and she got a lot of flak for this.
 That's gotta be hard.
 FFC is no stranger to casting his family in his movies.
 Talia Shire, who plays Connie in all three movies, is his sister.

 I should probably mention that Sofia plays Michael and Kay's daughter, Mary.
 Yes, Diane Keaton is back too and they're still divorced, but on more friendly terms.
 There's this really creepy and icky subplot involving Mary where she falls for her cousin, Vincent (Andy Garcia) who is the illegitimate son of Sonny and a woman he hooked up with at his sister's wedding.
 They are flirting with each other and when they start making out with each other after what is supposed to be a sensual scene of him guiding her hands to make gnocchi (think Ghost with the pottery), I thought I had misunderstood the scene of them earlier where they're talking about "the old days" with their fathers and something else entirely had come out of their mouths or when they called each other "cousin" or "cuz", that was a term of endearment in Italian.
 I was thinking, THEY CANNOT ACTUALLY BE FIRST COUSINS AND MAKING OUT!
 THAT IS DISGUSTING!
 Seriously, I almost threw up in my mouth a little when they say, "I love you cous" and start kissing.
 By the way, how embarrassing would that be to have your dad direct you in a make-out scene?
 I totally thought I had misunderstood this whole business of them being cousins!
 But, no, they ARE first cousins as her father points out (thanks for clearing that up, Al) later on.
 When Michael says, "He's your first cousin," she replies, "Then I love him first."
 GROAN.
 And, ewwww.
 Was this acceptable back in the '70s?
 Is this an Italian thing?
 I don't get it!
 While he does say it's a no-no since they are cousins, he seems more concerned that it's too dangerous, you know, since Vincent has family connections.
 Vincent does agree to stop seeing Mary and when we see that scene, are we supposed to feel sad they're not going to be together?
 Cuz I sure as hell don't!
-I don't care that's she boo hoo hoo-ing and sad.
+I don't care that she's boo hoo hoo-ing and sad.
 Girl, go meet somebody who isn't related to you and shares your blood!
 Ewww!
 Seriously, if I were in a movie where my character was in love with her first cousin, I would tell the director (especially if it was my own dad!), "Uh, you sure about this?"

-Anyway...as with any Godfather movie, there are one or two (or three or four) death scenes, but some of them in this one are way over the top.
+Anyway...as with any Godfather movie, there are one or two (or three or four) death scenes, but some of them are way over the top.
 One of the earlier ones feels like it came out of a Die Hard movie.
 Michael is in a fancy conference room with other mob bosses and a helicopter starts gunning them down from the ceiling...its quite ridiculous.
 One idiot dies cuz he's trying to get his lucky coat off a hook.
 Don't think that coat is lucky anymore.
 Of course the only people who get out alive are the two main characters.
 There's also an assassination attempt on Michael when the whole family (including Kay) are in Sicily to see Anthony (their son, remember) perform at an opera.
 Anthony has decided to be an opera singer for whatever reason.
 The opera is called Cavalleria Rusticana and it looks like the most boring opera ever.
 It looks very religious and long and weird and boring.
 Seriously, I wish someone would shoot me if I were watching that!
 It's not until after the opera when everyone is outside that Michael is shot at, but his shoulder is grazed and instead Mary gets hit in the chest and falls on the stairs.
 This is when Sofia has her best scene: when she's lying dead on the steps, not breathing.
 (Heh, I told you it was mean!)
 Michael gives a chilling reaction to his daughter's death.
 He later dies as an old man.
 Okay, the more I think about it, the more this movie isn't that great and I take back what I said about it being not as bad as I thought it was.
 It is pretty bad.
 Except for the one Al Pacino line I like.

 So yes, while Part III brings the overall score of the Godfather movies down a peg, the first two movies are quite a cinematic achievement and I have to wonder what it would be like to see it in the theaters when it was released.